malariagen/pipelines/docs/specs/short-read-alignment-vector.md

 ## Change log

+* Version 1.1.2 - Small correction to the example samtools commands in the read alignment postprocessing step.

 * Version 1.1.1 - Some editing of the spec to improve clarity, particularly around how lanelets and samples are processed.